katarinagresova/DSIB01_2021/cli.md

 In addition, the command line is often the easiest way to interact with remote machines and supercomputers.
 Familiarity with the shell is near essential to run a variety of specialized tools and resources including high-performance computing systems.
 As clusters and cloud computing systems become more popular for scientific data crunching, being able to interact with the shell is becoming a necessary skill.
 We can build on the command-line skills covered here to tackle a wide range of scientific questions and computational challenges.

-### Nelle’s Pipeline: A Typical Problem
+### Motivation: A Typical Problem

-Nelle Nemo, a marine biologist, has just returned from a six-month survey of the North Pacific Gyre, where she has been sampling gelatinous marine life in the Great Pacific Garbage Patch.
-She has 1520 samples that she’s run through an assay machine to measure the relative abundance of 300 proteins.
-She needs to run these 1520 files through an imaginary program called `goostats.sh` she inherited.
-On top of this huge task, she has to write up results by the end of the month so her paper can appear in a special issue of Aquatic Goo Letters.

-The bad news is that if she has to run `goostats.sh` by hand using a GUI, she’ll have to select and open a file 1520 times.
-If `goostats.sh` takes 30 seconds to run each file, the whole process will take more than 12 hours of Nelle’s attention.
-With the shell, Nelle can instead assign her computer this mundane task while she focuses her attention on writing her paper.

-The next few lessons will explore the ways Nelle can achieve this.
-More specifically, they explain how she can use a command shell to run the goostats.sh program, using loops to automate the repetitive steps of entering file names, so that her computer can work while she writes her paper.

-As a bonus, once she has put a processing pipeline together, she will be able to use it again whenever she collects more data.
+Imagine, you got a data from sequencing experiment and you want to look for some over-represented motifs and write up results into a paper.
+You have several programs you need to run in sequence to analyse a data.
+Let's say, that you have 10 program where each program takes as an input data output from previous program.
+Bad news is, that instead of writing your paper, you will be waiting for one program to end so you can run another one with new data.
+However, with the use of the shell, you can assign your computer this mundane task while you focus your attention on writing your paper.
+As a bonus, once you put a processing pipeline together, you will be able to use it again whenever you get more data.

-In order to achieve her task, Nelle needs to know how to:
+In order to achieve this task, you needs to know how to:

  - navigate to a file/directory
  - create a file/directory